What made you decide to become an Operations Manager with Valkyrie?

 What key advice would you give to someone thinking about training with Valkyrie?

-What have been the highlights of your time as a Valkyrie Tutor to date?
+What have been the highlights of your time as a Valkyrie Operations Manager to date?

 Well it has got to be our recent Ofsted inspection where we were certified as a Good Training Provider.
 I don’t mind sharing that I have been told on various occasions by our very own MD that I am resilient, however on grading day I shed a tear (much to my embarrassment).
 I am disclosing this and using this as the biggest highlight because although the inspection was only 4 days it was the result of many years of dedication from all of the team.
 I was so proud of how everyone worked together during that long week, we all stayed strong, worked hard and were awarded with a grade that summarises Valkyrie – Good!